research-team/robot-dream/doc/architecture.md

 For the prototype we need to implement the first two layers, namely, instinctive and learned.

-#####Semantic tagging

-Semantic tagging is the association process of several sensory inputs channels using temporal window.
-A robotic system tags time frames, and if possible objects in different input channels based on detected tagging events building associations in a forms of semantic clustering.
-Tagging events could be:

-- pleasure and pain stimulus
-- detected visual object: banana, battery, bright flash, human figure, etc
-- detected audio signal: loud sound, word, etc
-- sensory stimulus

-Different sensory tagged are translated into tagged neuronal structures of the rNN of the sleeping brain during the direct translation phase.

-...
-Add activity diagram here

 #####Direct translation

 Transfer of the stream of stored and tagged experience from the robotic system into sleeping brain.